-These fruity chocolate oatmeal cookies were a special request from my youngest boy.
-Well, he did not specifically request for the fruits and the oatmeal, but he did ask for chocolate cookies, and so I made him the chocolate cookies with added fruits and oats because I knew he would be eating a lot of them and I thought might as well I make them 'healthier' with the oats and the fruits.
+These fruity oatmeal cookies were a special request from my youngest boy.
+Well, he did not specifically request for the fruits and the oatmeal, but he did ask for chocolate cookies, and so I made him chocolate cookies with added fruits and oats because I knew he would be eating a lot of them and I thought might as well I make them 'healthier' with the oats and the fruits.

 The cookies were pretty easy and fast to make.
 After all, these are basic hand shaped cookies and there is hardly any deco on them except for the chocolate on top.
 So basically, I was able to mix the dough and bake the cookies all in less than one hour.